mm0/timelapse/README.md

 Replace my_ip_address with the IP address of the control box.
 This is used to open up an SSH port for provisioning with Ansible.

-Replace ssh_public_key_file with the public key you want to use for the keypair to access via SSH
+Replace ssh_public_key_file with the public key you want to use for the keypair to access via SSH.

+Enter the project name during the init stage as `Timelapse` because this name is hardcoded in some functions.

 ```bash
 apex init